How to Buy Backpack

 Travel Backpack vs. Suitcase

 The usual way to travel is either lugging along a suitcase or a backpack.
-Which is better for you depends on your travel and personal requirements.
+Which is better depends on your travel and personal requirements.

 So let us have a quick look at the pros and cons of both, travel backpack and suitcase.